| |

 What is a Liniment and why would you want to make one?
 Come learn both of these things, and grab our soothing muscle liniment recipe!- Scratch Mommy

-Make an Effective Soothing Liniment for Hard Working Muscles
+Effective Soothing Liniment Recipe for Hard Working Muscles (recipe card)

 Soothing Muscle Liniment